pulp-platform/axi/doc/axi_demux.md

 There are use cases that do not require the demultiplexer to keep track of and enforce this ordering, and the `UniqueIds` parameter can be set to specialize the demultiplexer for these cases:
 `UniqueIds` may be set to `1'b1` if and only if
 - each transaction has an ID that is unique among all in-flight transactions in the same direction;
-- or for any ID, all transactions with that ID target the same master port as all other transactions with the same ID and direction;
+- or for any ID, all transactions with that ID target the same master port as all other in-flight transactions with the same ID and direction;
 - or both.

 Setting the `UniqueIds` parameter to `1'b1` when those conditions are not always met leads to undefined behavior.